The 20 Worst Products for Left-Handed People

 Via Gardener's Supply Company

 Lefties definitely need their own kind of pruning shears in the garden and also a hoe and a weeder need to be left-handed for lefties.
+It’s tough to find left handed tools.
 Check out the best way to store garden tools so you don’t have a mess on your hands.

 Car Cup Holder